Lazarus Stars: Numerical investigations of stellar evolution with star-lifting as a life extension strategy: Methods

 For planet mass $m_{\rm p}$, orbital radius $r$, stellar mass $M_*$ and gravitational constant $G$, angular momentum of the planet follows $J_{\rm p} = m_{\rm p}rv_{\rm p} = m_{\rm p} \sqrt{GM_*r}$ meaning the quantity $M_*r$ is kept constant.
 With $M_* \propto \frac{1}{r}$, the incident flux on the planet $F_{\rm inc}$ follows

 where $L_*$ is the luminosity of the host star.
-So, for a given age, we solve for the mass such that $\mathcal{F} \equiv LM_*^2$ is held constant.
-Though both implementations hold bolometric irradiance constant for a planet at any orbital radius, we call this implementation where the lifted mass is moved exterior to the orbital radius {\it isoirradiance}.
+So, for a given age, we solve for the mass such that $\mathcal{F} \equiv L_*M_*^2$ is held constant.
+Though both implementations hold bolometric irradiance constant for a planet at any orbital radius, we call this implementation where the lifted mass is moved outside the orbital radius {\it isoirradiance}.

 Both methods have their merits (see \S~\ref{sec:discussion} for a comparison of methods for extending habitability) so it will be difficult to predict which mechanism an advanced civilization would prefer.
-Our work explores both mechanisms for mass loss, where {\it isoluminosity} sets an upper bound for the required mass loss rate $\dot{M}$ and {\it isoirradiance} will set an approximate lower bound.
+Our work explores both mechanisms for mass loss, where {\it isoluminosity} sets an approximate upper bound for the required mass loss rate $\dot{M}$ and {\it isoirradiance} sets an approximate lower bound.